ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

 		    (<cmd> ^query <q> -)
 		}

-Once this is completed, you need to clear up smem command link in order to use it again (in the future).
+Once this is completed, you need to remove the query from the smem.command link in order to use it later.